Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Textbooks
 book: "the-quest-for-artificial-intelligence"
 book_authors: "Nils J. Nilsson"
 excerpt: "A thorough account of the history of AI.
-It was an ok book."
+An ok book that was too detailed at times."
 ---

 <p class="message">